MBSE-MASC/mbse-masc/EngineeringNotebooks/NEWCOMBL_Journal.md

 ## 3/31/2024

 Today Walter and I worked a little bit more on performing the hazard analysis portion of the FMEA table.

+## 4/01/2024

+Today we all met and finished up the FMEAs I think for good so that we can work on th final presentation.
+We set up a meeting with Kathryn for tomorrow to finally complete our model and start fully working on our presentation.
+We added a navigation bar to our powerpoint to hopefully aid in seeing where we are.